 200g cream

-2 teaspoons grand marnier
+2 teaspoons grand marnier how to make

 separate egg whites and yolks.